 This course focuses on the administrative duties in a medical office, the various procedures involved in the gathering of healthcare information, and the technology behind the health information systems used.
 Students will learn basic office procedures and methods for using secondary health records to operate a healthcare facility and improve patient care.
-Upon successful course completion, students will be able to practice basic office procedures as they apply to the maintenance of primary health records.
+Upon successful course completion, students will be able to practice basic office procedures as they apply to the maintenance of primary health records and describe the functional benefits derived from client records.